Glorf/DH-401/milestone0.md

 Previous HSS works have highlighted different musical features influencing music's popularity, defining parameters on which we will focus during our study in addition to data-driven outcomes.
 Music's pitch ([Jakubowski et al., 2017](#jakubowski); [Yang et. al, 2017](#yang); [Lee & Lee, 2018](#lee)), tempo ([Ni et al., 2011](#ni); [Jakubowski et al., 2017](#jakubowski); [Léveillé Gauvin, 2017](#gauvin)) and intrinsic loudness ([Ni et al., 2011](#ni); [Serra et al., 2012](#serra); [Gauvin, 2017](#gauvin); [Lee & Lee, 2018](#lee)) appear as recurrent features to discriminate hit songs from non-hits.

-TODO: add a note on the ML horse thing of Sturm ??

 ### Data

 Creating an end-to-end deep learning model requires a vast amount of data for training and evaluation.
 For this reason we want to use the music dataset build by [M. Defferrard, K. Benzi, P. Vandergheynst and X. Bresson (2017)](#fma).
 The data is publicly available here: [fma](https://github.com/mdeff/fma).
 There are two datasets that could be used: a small one containing 8 genres, and a larger one with 22 genres.